The SQL

 ''test2_binds_concurrent_processes''';

-you will notice is that each copy of the program takes considerably
+thing that you will notice is that each copy of the program

 You will notice that five separate trace files have been output into the /udump directory, with a different process ID embedded within each filename.
 Assuming that all processes were started at the same time, take one trace file (download here) and process it using TKPROF: